 The earlier you book accommodation in Thailand the more range of accommodation you’ll have.
 I use Booking.com to make all of my bookings because there’s so much choice!

 Flights to and from Koh Samui

 Internal flights in Thailand can be pretty cheap and are a great way of getting around quickly and more comfortably, especially to Koh Samui.
-Again, the earlier you book the better the prices will be so have a look on Kiwi here to see what you can find!
+Again, the earlier you book the better the prices will be so have a look on Skyscanner here to see what you can find!

 For more of my posts on Thailand see: